 According to the Delaware Geological Survey, around 3 million earthquakes occur each year.
 Between 2000 and 2009, in the United States about 32,000 earthquakes occurred; six were considered major earthquakes and occurred in either Alaska or California.
 Additionally, earthquakes occur all over the US.
-Seven earthquakes with magnitudes greater than 6.0 have occurred in the central and eastern portions of the US since 1811.25 A magnitude 5.8 earthquake occurred with an epicenter in Virginia in August of 2011 and was felt across a dozen states and several Canadian provinces, resulting in building damage between \$200 million and \$300 million.26
+Seven earthquakes with magnitudes greater than 6.0 have occurred in the central and eastern portions of the US since 1811.
+A magnitude 5.8 earthquake occurred with an epicenter in Virginia in August of 2011 and was felt across a dozen states and several Canadian provinces, resulting in building damage between \$200 million and \$300 million.
+The last earthquake to strike Mississippi was a 2.3-magnitude tremor which occurred just east of Booneville on November 21, 2019.

-Check your risk for earthquakes at earthquake.usgs.gov/earthquakes/byregion/.
+You can check your risk at http://earthquake.usgs.gov/earthquakes/byregion/.